-The following diagram overviews how the Disciplined Agile (DA) framework enables agile delivery governance.
+The following diagram overviews how the Disciplined Agile (DA) toolkit enables agile delivery governance.
 There are two aspects to this diagram: Strategies followed by an agile or lean delivery team that enable governance and the external workflow with people or groups outside of the delivery team that support agile delivery governance.
 In this blog posting we overview the strategies.

 The diagram above called out several agile strategies that support the governance of disciplined agile delivery teams.
 These strategies are: